 Plants You Receive

 Your plant will be shipped potted in a 3-inch pot.
-It will reach flowering maturity within 1-2 growing seasons.
+Plants may need an additional growing season to reach flowering maturity.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.